vuepress-theme-hope/vuepress-theme-hope/docs/pwa2/src/guide.md

 ::: tip Priority

-`manifest` option has the highest priority, followed by manifest files that may exist in the `public` folder.
+`manifest` option has the highest priority, followed by manifest files that may exist in the `public` directory.

 :::